When You Never Said Goodbye

 Cleo wants to be just like her role model, Miss Fortune A. Davies, a famous businesswoman with a nightly TV show motivating young entrepreneurs to pursue their dreams.
 Cleo has lots of ideas to make money, from selling avocados off the tree in the back yard to her latest and greatest idea ever: a nearly painless tooth-pulling service.
 As Cleo’s business succeeds, she gets even more excited.
 Unfortunately, not everyone in her life is as thrilled as she is.
-Her best friend begins to withdraw, and Cleo has some owning up to do with members of her family after … Continue reading
+Her best friend begins to withdraw, and Cleo has some owning up to do with members of her … Continue reading

 The Hopper-Hill Family

 Twelve year-old Piper has always dreamed of having a sibling.
 She never imagined gaining three siblings in one weekend.
 But that’s exactly what happens when a tragic car accident brings her three orphaned cousins to live under her roof.
 Between their grief and the shock of the cross-country move, the cousins’ first days are rough.
 Piper tries to be her best self, to comfort them, but it’s hard to know what to say and do.
 She and her parents wrestle with the desire to welcome the three into their family without making them feel they have to forget their parents.